OpenInternet/saferjourno/content/chapters/chapter-7.en.md

 ## Introduction

 Governments, individuals, and organised online groups increasingly use online abuse to discredit and undermine journalists and media outlets.
 Harassers comb the internet looking for a journalist’s personal data and use this information to threaten and intimidate them and their families.
-These attacks are often accompanied by other digital threats, such as hacking of accounts, phishing attacks, or doxxing.
+These attacks are often accompanied by other digital threats, such as hacking of accounts, phishing attacks, or doxing.

 This chapter will cover: